generic-user1/mrs-matrix/README.md

 Unlike the original cmatrix, supports both Windows and most flavors of Linux.
 May also support macOS, though this is untested.

-## Installation instructions
+## Installation

-1. Install [rust](https://www.rust-lang.org/tools/install) using `rustup` (this installs [cargo](https://doc.rust-lang.org/cargo/), the Rust Package Manager)
+You first need the Rust environment: [https://rustup.rs](https://rustup.rs)

+### Install from the repository

+(recommanded if you don't intent to modify the program)

+    cargo install mrs-matrix --locked

+### Install from source

-2. Clone this repository locally with `git clone https://github.com/generic-user1/mrs-matrix.git`
+1. Clone this repository locally with `git clone https://github.com/generic-user1/mrs-matrix.git`
-3. Enter the directory of the repository with `cd mrs-matrix`
+2. Enter the directory of the repository with `cd mrs-matrix`
-4. Install the project with `cargo install --path .`
+3. Install the project with `cargo install --path .`

-5. Run your newly compiled binary with `mrs-matrix`.
+## Usage

+Run `mrs-matrix`

 To get a list of possible options, run `mrs-matrix --help`

-Note that the project can be run without installation using `cargo run --release`.
-Any arguments to `mrs-matrix` when running through `cargo` must be prefixed by `--` (e.g. `cargo run --release -- -c blue`)

 ## Dependencies